Choose foods for good nutrition with our dietitians’ guide to a healthy daily eating plan

 Fats and oils

-Key nutrients: The essential fatty acids alpha-linolenic acid and linoleic acid, omega 3s, and vitamin E
+Key nutrients: The essential fatty acids alpha-linolenic acid and linoleic acid, plus omega-3s, and vitamin E

 Tip:

-Choose primarily plant-based oils such as olive oil, avocado, nuts, and seeds for heart health.
+Choose primarily plant-based oil sources, such as olive oil, avocado oil, nuts, and seeds, for optimal heart health.

 Sweets and alcohol

-A healthy eating plan is limited in added sugars and alcohol, yet they are not off-limits.
-If you follow the servings suggested for your calorie goal, you will have some "leftover" calories to spend on occasional treats.
+A healthy eating plan limits added sugars and alcohol, yet they are not off-limits.
+If you follow the servings suggested for your calorie goal, you will have some "leftover” calories to spend on occasional treats.

 When you use a daily eating plan as your general outline for regularly consuming foods for good nutrition, your body will thank you.
 It may even be more resilient when met with illness, occasional overindulgence, and other bumps in your health journey.